nixon-voxell/bevy_jam_5/rough_design_ideas.md

 * Winter: 4 turns day/6 turns night
 * Eclipse: Night continues until you defeat Dracula (or whoever)

+## Special Vistors
+Grant a one time bonus for the next night
+* Necromancer - will cast a spell to increase or decrease the length of the next night
+* Warlock - cast a hex to decrease monster stats
+* Surgeon - cure one character's wounds immediately
+* Priest - bless a character or trap to increase its stats
+* Soothsayer - predict the number and type of enemy attackers

 ## Merchant
 The next day after each boss attack on the full moon there's a guaranteed merchant that turns up with some good items.